 - Students must complete, either prior to their arrival at CSM or while at CSM, no fewer than 16 credits of engineering coursework.
-What constitutes coursework considered as engineering is determined by the Geophysics faculty. - In the opinion of the Geophysics faculty, the student's dissertation topic must be appropriate for inclusion as part of an Engineering degree.
+What constitutes coursework considered as engineering is determined by the Geophysics faculty. - The student's dissertation topic must be appropriate for inclusion as part of an Engineering degree, as determined by the Geophysics faculty.

 Students in both PhD programs are also required to participate in a practical teaching experience.
-This requirement must be completed for a single course, within a single semester, and include:
+This requirement must be fulfilled, within a single semester and course, under observation and evaluation by the course instructor of record, and include:

-- Planning and delivery of a minimum of 6 lecture hours, or 4 lecture hours and 2 labs; - Creating and evaluating students' homework and laboratory reports, if appropriate; and

-· Holding office hours if necessary.
+- Planning and delivery of a minimum of 6 lecture hours, or 4 lecture hours and 2 labs; - Creating and evaluating students' homework and laboratory reports, if appropriate; and - Holding office hours if necessary.

 In both PhD programs, students must demonstrate the potential for successful completion of independent research and enhance the breadth of their expertise by completing a Doctoral Research Qualifying Examination not later than two years from the date of enrollment in the program.
 An extension of one additional year may be petitioned by students through their thesis committees.
 In the Department of Geophysics, the Doctoral Research Qualifying Examination consists of the preparation, presentation, and defense of one research project and a thesis proposal.
 The research project and thesis proposal used in this process must conform to the standards posted on the Department of Geophysics website.
-As described in the Doctor of Philosophy Thesis Defense section of this bulletin, all PhD candidates must successfully defend their PhD thesis in an open oral Thesis Defense.
-The guidelines for the Thesis Defense enforced by the Department of Geophysics follow those outlined in the Graduate Departments and Programs section of the Bulletin, with one exception.
-The Department of Geophysics requires students submit the final draft of their written thesis to their thesis committee not later than three weeks prior to the thesis defense date.
+As described in the Doctor of Philosophy Thesis Defense section of this catalog, all PhD candidates must successfully defend their PhD thesis in an open oral Thesis Defense.
+The guidelines for the Thesis Defense enforced by the Department of Geophysics follow those outlined in the Graduate Departments and Programs section of the Catalog, with one exception.
+The Department of Geophysics requires students submit the final draft of their written thesis to their thesis committee a minimum of three weeks prior to the thesis defense date.